UCCNetsoc/cloud-lxc-images/README.md

 Provisioning playbooks are stored in [playbooks](./playbooks).
 The playbook to use is read from the path `playbooks/<dist>/<name>.yml`.

+Container networking is handled one of two ways:
+1. If the `dev_env` variable is set to true then `lxc-net` will be used which handles creating a bridge interface and uses dnsmasq to assign IP addresses to containers.
+2. If the `dev_env` variable isn't defined or is set to false then a macvlan will be used linked to vmbr0.255.
+The vmbr0.255 interface must exist and DHCP must be available to assign IP addresses to containers.

 ### How To Use
 In [NaC](https://github.com/UCCNetsoc/NaC) submodule this role. \
 The build host should be a Proxmox node (running Python 3) as it is already set up to run LXC containers.

 Packer must be installed.
 This role **does not** install Packer

+Set the `dev_env` variable if running in the dev-env

 Example play:
 ```yml